lter/ltertools/CONTRIBUTING.md

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the GitHub repository

-2. Make edits in your fork
+2. Add your function script (and any necessary data files) to the `dev` folder in your fork

 3. When finished with your edits, submit a pull request